mattbierner/blog.mattbierner.com/_posts/2014-10-13-stupid-template-tricks-brainfuck-compile-time-evaluator.md

 {% include image.html file="LarsonLaBrea.jpeg" %}

 It turns out that I'm [not the first person](https://github.com/knome/metabrainfuck/blob/master/bf.cpp) who learned me some  metaprogramming and thought it would be a good laugh to implement Brainfuck with C++ templates.
-But in going though this admitidly pointless exercise, what struck me is how similar a Brainfuck C++ template evaluator is to [one implemented in a functional-style](https://github.com/mattbierner/neith-brainfuck/blob/master/lib/bf.kep).
+But in going through this admittedly pointless exercise, what struck me is how similar a Brainfuck C++ template evaluator is to [one implemented in a functional-style](https://github.com/mattbierner/neith-brainfuck/blob/master/lib/bf.kep).

 In just around 200 LOC, you can create a fairly reasonable and clear Brainfuck implementation using C++ templates.
 And, while implementing Brainfuck is certainly not very practical, metaprogramming in the same vein actually [does have some interesting applications](http://www.boost.org/doc/libs/1_56_0/doc/html/xpressive.html).